mocatfrio/documentation-of-everything/deployment/lamp_mlvn_wsl_ubuntu.md

 System has not been booted with systemd as init system (PID 1).
 Cant operate.
 Failed to connect to bus: Host is down
 ```
-Then, I got another option from a reference, which is to use Docker to provide MongoDB services.
+Then, I got another option from [here](https://askubuntu.com/questions/1379425/), which is to use Docker to provide MongoDB services.
 However, Fu said *"Why Docker? it's too heavy for just a mongo"*.
 Okay I'll try again, next time, without Docker.

 1. Install Docker